opentensor/old-docs/src/Registration.md

 ## Enter your wallet

-Enter the name of your coldkey and hotkey credentials. *note: you will need a separate hotkey for each miner you register.*
+Enter the name of your coldkey and hotkey credentials.
+> Note: you will need a separate hotkey for each miner you register.